Understanding Neural Coding on Latent Manifolds by Sharing Features and Dividing Ensembles: Background

 \section{Background}

-Let $x_i$ be the instantaneous firing rate of a neuron $i$.
-To relate this to the spiking activity $y_i$, we assume a Poisson noise model $y_i \sim \mathcal{P}(x_i)$.
-We define latent variables $z:= \{z_1, \hdots, z_n\}$ (in distinct spaces and possibly with different topologies) that change over time and to which neurons are tuned.
-More precisely, we suppose that there exists a deterministic function $f_i$, which for every neuron $i$ relates the latent variables to the firing rate, i.e., $x_i = f_i(z)$.
+Let $\lambda_i$ be the instantaneous firing rate of a neuron $i$.
+To relate this to the spiking activity $x_i$, we assume a Poisson noise model $x_i \sim \mathcal{P}(\lambda_i)$.
+We define latent variables $z:= \{z_1, \hdots, z_k\}$ (in distinct spaces and possibly with different topologies) that change over time and to which neurons are tuned.
+More precisely, we suppose that there exists a deterministic function $f_i$, which for every neuron $i$ relates the latent variables to the firing rate, i.e., $\lambda_i = f_i(z)$.
 One additional assumption is that each $f_i$ is only \emph{sensitive} to a subset $J_i$ of latent variables and \emph{invariant} to all others.
 That means, for two values $z, \hat{z}$ with $z_j = \hat{z}_j \, \forall j \in J_i$ and $z_j \neq \hat{z}_j \, \forall j \notin J_i$ we have $f_i(z) = f_i(\hat{z})$.

 As a concrete example, consider a mixed population of head direction neurons $I_1$ and a grid cell module $I_2$.
 The former are tuned to a circular latent variable $z_1 \in \mathbb{S}^1$ \citep{peyrache2015internally,rybakken2019decoding,rubin2019revealing,chaudhuri2019intrinsic}, the latter to a toroidal latent~variable $z_2 \in \mathbb{T}^2$ \citep{mcnaughton2006path,fuhs2006spin,gardner2022toroidal}.
-That means, for every neuron in the head direction \emph{ensemble} we have $J_i = \{1\}, \, \forall i \in I_1$; whereas for every neuron in the grid cell \emph{ensemble} we have $J_i = \{2\}, \, \forall i \in I_2$.
-Conceivably, there exist shared latent variables $z_k$, such as attentional state, running speed or pupil dilation, to which multiple or even all neurons are tuned, i.e., $k \in \bigcap_i J_i$.
+That means, for every neuron in the head direction \emph{ensemble} we have $J_i = \{1\}, \, \forall i \in I_1$; whereas for every~neuron in the grid cell \emph{ensemble} we have $J_i = \{2\}, \, \forall i \in I_2$.
+Conceivably, there exist shared latent~variables, e.g. attentional state, running speed or pupil dilation, to which multiple or even all neurons~are~tuned.